-Common Name Scientific Name TSC Act EPBC Act Number recorded Distribution, Habitat Likelihood of occurrence in surveyed areas and requirement for further assessment Reference material derived from 'Final Determinations Black-tailed Godwit Limosa limosa V 2 The Black-tailed Godwit is a migratory wading bird that breeds in Mongolia and Eastern Siberia (Palaearctic) and flies to Australia for the southern summer, arriving in August and leaving in March.
-In NSW, it is most frequently recorded at Kooragang Island (Hunter River estuary), with occasional records elsewhere along the north and south coast, and inland.
-Habitat is found in sheltered bays, estuaries and lagoons with large intertidal mudflats and/or sandflats.
-Further inland, it can also be found on mudflats and in water less than 10 cm deep, around muddy lakes and swamps.
-Individuals have been recorded in wet fields and sewerage treatment works.
-Forages for insects, crustaceans, molluscs, worms, larvae, spiders, fish eggs, frog eggs and tadpoles in soft mud or shallow water.
-No suitable habitat OEH Atlas of NSW Wildlife (2015), (Pizzey & Knight 2003).
+Common Name Scientific Name TSC Act EPBC Act Number recorded Distribution, Habitat Likelihood of occurrence in surveyed areas and requirement for further assessment Reference material derived from 'Final Determinations , Black-tailed Godwit Limosa limosa V 2 (Palaearctic) and flies to Australia for the southern summer, arriving in August and leaving in March.
+In NSW, it is most frequently recorded at Kooragang Island (Hunter River estuary), with No suitable habitat OEH Atlas of NSW Wildlife (2015), (Pizzey & Knight 2003).